 - What is the danger in having him continue with the behavior?
 (So far, nothing.
 He’s very careful with the placement of his fingers.)

 - Who does this fixation bother most?
 (Certainly not him, mostly everyone who doesn’t understand it.)

-After much questioning and observation, I decided not to fight it but to let it be what it is.
-Let him be who he is.
-I started using doors as motivators for therapy as well as for learning in the homeschool setting.
+After much questioning and observation, I decided not to fight it.
+We let our son be who he is.
+I started using doors as motivators for therapy as well as for learning in the home setting.

-My son, who needs assistance to stand and walk, and who only stood at the sofa (as recommended by the PT) for a few seconds, was suddenly standing at the door for several minutes at a time.
+My son, who needs assistance to stand and walk, and who only stood on the sofa for a few seconds, was suddenly standing at the door for several minutes at a time.

-These are the skills he acquired because we let him get a “fix” on his fixation:
+These are the skills he acquired because we allowed him to enjoy doors:

-I consider this to be true physical therapy because it isn’t contrived but natural and familiar to him instead.
-As his parents, we are excited to see that he has not only learned to twist a doorknob but that he consequently gained strength in his legs and arms.
-We are also seeing a difference in his ability to balance in standing.
+This is authentic physical therapy as it’s natural and familiar to him.
+I am excited to see that he has not only learned to twist a doorknob but that he consequently gained strength in his legs and arms.
+I am also seeing a difference in his ability to balance in standing.

-An example using a fixation as a motivator for learning
+An example of using a “fixation” as a motivator for learning

 Because I know that my son loves doors, can you guess the types of toys I purchase for him?
 I try to look for toys that have hinges where he can open/close or flap up/flap down.
-While it might seem that I’m only encouraging the obsession to grow out of control, the truth is, I’ve taken him away from the doors and onto the floor or table where I lead him into different academic-type activities.
+While it might seem that I’m only encouraging the “obsession” to grow out of control, I’ve taken him away from doors and onto the floor or table where I lead him into different learning activities.

 Some ways to use doors for extended learning:

-- tape a bunch of sticky notes on a door with different letters and have him identify the first letter of his name (when he is developmentally ready)
+- Tape a bunch of sticky notes on a door with different letters and have him identify the first letter of his name

-While some parents might feel tempted to change their child’s behavior for fear of what others might think, I look at it as a tool.
+While some might feel tempted to change a child’s behavior for fear of what others might think, I look at it as a tool.
 When we love something so much, we think about it often—we call it a passion.

 1- Acknowledge and accept.
-Recognize what your child’s fixation is, and be ok with it.
-Don’t let it be a source of shame, but a catalyst for learning instead.
-If you find the fixation cute, others most likely do too, so don’t worry too much about it being atypical.
+Recognize what the child’s passion is, and be OK with it.
+Don’t let it be a source of shame but a springboard for deeper learning instead.

-2- Allow your child to play with the object or engage in the obsessive behavior before moving on to the next thing.
-Rather than fighting him, allow your child to get the fixation out of his system before moving onto a more difficult task such as reading.
+2- Allow the child to play with the object or engage in the repetitive behavior before moving on to the next thing.
+Rather than fighting them, allow the child to enjoy their passion before moving on to a different task, such as reading.

-3- Tap into the fixation for learning.
-If your child is fascinated by balls, think about how to use balls in all subject areas.
-This doesn’t mean that you need to only use balls, but use them as a means to generalize and eventually move away from the object/behavior in order to learn a new academic or therapeutic skill.
+3- Tap into the passion for learning.
+If the child is fascinated by balls, think about how to use balls in a variety of subject areas.
+This doesn’t mean that you need to only use balls, but use them as a means to generalize and eventually move away from the object/behavior to learn a new skill.

 Some examples of using balls in academics:

 4- Get esoteric.
-Just for the fun of it, look up the symbolism of the object your child is fixated on.
-For instance, when I looked up the symbolism of doors I found references to a new challenge, transitions, an escape, passage away from the past and into the future.
-I was completely blown away when I found this.
+Just for fun, look up the symbolism of the object the child is passionate about.
+For instance, when I looked up the symbolism of doors, I found references to a new challenge, transitions, an escape, and a passage away from the past and into the future.

-Does your child have a fixation?
+Does a child in your life have a passion?
 Are you working to eliminate it, or are you embracing and nurturing it?